 “Every act of violence rends the fabric of time, and the frayed threads can never be completely stitched back together.”
 Smithsonian Magazine, July 2015

-Kimberly M. Webb spent June 1 – July 11 in Spain.
-During the month of June she stayed at Can Serrat, an artist residency in El Bruc, Catalonia, Spain.
-Her installation at Mote Gallery is a materialization of that journey.
-Much of her time she spent wandering around the vast Montserrat Mountain and valley, collecting thoughts and contemplating remains.
-Her installation at Mote Gallery addresses the heartaches of unjust acts, which have accrued histories of violence embedded in our land.
-During her time there she learned of brutalities that mangled the country, while many atrocities were happening here in the US.
+During the month of June in 2015 I stayed at Can Serrat, an artist residency in El Bruc, Catalonia, Spain.
+My installation at Mote Gallery is a materialization of that journey.
+Much of the time I spent wandering around the vast Montserrat Mountain and valley, collecting thoughts and contemplating remains.
+My installation at Mote Gallery addresses the heartaches of unjust acts, which have accrued histories of violence embedded in our land.
+During my time there I learned of brutalities that mangled the country, while many atrocities were happening here in the US.

 2015 Whiteness of the Whale